lucky-bai/projecteuler-solutions/README.md

 ### An answer is missing / incorrect!

 If you have the answer to a problem whose answer we do not yet have, or notice that an existing answer is incorrect, we would love to hear from you!
-Either create an issue on this repository, or create a pull request.
+Either create an issue on this repository, or email me at **luckytoilet@gmail.com**.
 I will verify the answer and update the solutions as soon as possible.